istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 network namespace to create listening sockets in another network namespace, assuming the target network namespace is known at creation time.
 - The node-local ztunnel internally spins up a new proxy instance and listen port set, dedicated to the newly-enrolled pod.
-- Once the in-pod redirect rules are in place and the ztunnel has established the listen ports, the pod is enrolled in the mesh and traffic begins flowing thru the node-local ztunnel, as before.
+- Once the in-Pod redirect rules are in place and the ztunnel has established the listen ports, the pod is enrolled in the mesh and traffic begins flowing thru the node-local ztunnel, as before.

 Here’s a basic diagram showing the pod enrollment flow: